-The daily benefit is equal to 50% of the insured's average daily earnings in the month before the onset of disability for the first 28 days; thereafter, 66.6%.
-The benefit is payable from the day following the onset of disability until full recovery or certification of permanent disability.
+The daily benefit is equal to 50% of the insured's average daily earnings in the month before the disability began for the first 28 days; thereafter, 66.6%.
+The benefit is paid from the day after the disability began until full recovery or certification of permanent disability.